Dangerous tiny creatures: Dr Thomas Stangl explains - how to protect yourself from ticks and their diseases

 What symptoms should those affected pay particular attention to after a tick bite?

-An early and typical warning sign of Lyme disease is the so-called travelling redness - a red rash that grows in a ring around the bite site.
+An early and typical warning sign of Lyme disease is the so-called migratory redness - a red rash growing in a ring around the site of the bite.
 This is often accompanied by flu-like symptoms such as fever, headache or muscle aches.
 TBE is usually accompanied by fever and neurological symptoms, such as severe headaches or confusion, which should be promptly checked out by a doctor.

 What is the correct way to remove a tick?